samliu/fishing/trolling.md

 * Amazon doesn't have great options for deep cycle marine batteries.
 I bought mine at a local store called "Batteries + Bulbs" (that's all they sell)!

-My group 24 battery is approximately the size of a car battery:
+My group 24 battery is approximately the size of a car battery.
+Here's a picture:

 ![A deep cycle marine battery](./img/deep_cycle_marine_battery.jpg)